Undertale background

 [novoice] Removes the voice for the letters after this command.
 It resets per dialogue.
 Useful for when you should be burning in hell.

-[next] Skips to the next dialogue automatically.
+[next] Skips to the next line of the current text object automatically.
+If used in a monster's text object, skips the dialogue of all monsters, without concern for the other monsters' dialogue's state.
 You can also use this for textbox trickery.
 Here's an example to replicate Flowey's text-changing effect if you dodge the Friendliness Pellets(tm) twice.

 first line: "[noskip][voice:flowey][effect:none]RUN. [w:30]INTO. [w:30]THE.\n[w:30]BULLETS!![w:30][next]"